aizquier/voyagerimb/README.md

 - NoS x SLW : Jump an interval of an image

 just press the button of the desired interval and experiment with the **sub** and **add** buttons.
 The image is replotted after any button press.
 By playing with these parameter it is relatively easy to explore and discover the images encoded in the audio files.

+#### Matplotlib controls

+In the bottom of the image, the standard Matplolib buttons are included.
+These allow operations as pan, zoom in/out, save plots, etc. Use them as needed.

 ## TODOs